viadeo/scalavro/README.md

 # Scalavro

-An elegant* reflection-based Avro library in pure Scala.
+An elegant* runtime reflection-based Avro library in Scala.

 _* but as yet incomplete_